 According to the United States Census Bureau, Albuquerque has a total area of 181.3 square miles.
 180.6 square miles of it is land and 0.6 square miles of it (0.35%) is water.
-The city is bordered to the north by Sandia Pueblo and Rio Rancho, to the east by the Sandia Mountains and to the south by KAFB and Isleta Pueblo, restricting the majority growth to the west side.
-The Rio Grande flows in a southerly direction through the central portion of the city dividing the west and east sides of the city.
+The developed metro area is over 1,000 square miles.
+The city is bordered to the north by Sandia Pueblo and Rio Rancho, to the east by the Sandia Mountains and to the south by KAFB and Isleta Pueblo, restricting the majority growth to the westerly direction.
+The Rio Grande River flows in a southerly direction through the central portion of the city dividing the west and east sides of the city.